Introduction

 VNC .................................... yes

-If this is not the case or if you get any other error messages, please investigate and rectify.
-If you want to run the configuration script again with changed variables, then please be sure to delete the content of the build directory beforehand.
+If this is not the case or if any other error messages appear, please investigate and clean up.
+If you want to run the configuration script again with changed variables, please delete the contents of the build directory beforehand.

-If everything is OK, then execute the commands "make" and "make install".
+If everything is OK, then run the make and make install commands.

 make -j4